Top 10 Money Saving Ideas for Low-Income Workers

 Yes, we only live once, but chances are most of us will reach the good old ripe age.
 It is best to start saving now.
 Right?

 Stop comparing your misery to other’s fortune – What you see in the lives of other people does not define their real financial status.
 This will make you feel miserable and lose focus on your goals.
-If you feel sad or depress while using social media, then it is best to minimize using it.
+If you feel sad or depressed while using social media, then it is best to minimize using it.

 Gratitude – Each day, write at least one thing that makes you grateful.
 It could be either financial or personal.
 If you feel bad about your finances, read your list to feel better.